About the Maryland Horse Council (MHC)

 We also have a number of committees working to represent and support the needs of our members.
 The Farm Stewardship committee works to promote and expand the role that horse farms play in protecting the environment.
 Our Unwanted Horse Project created the Maryland Fund For Horses.
 We have a Political Action Committee to fund horse-friendly candidates for public office.
 We have a Committee to Support Racing and a Trails and Greenways Committee.
 We have an MHC Business Network.
 And, of course, we have a Legislative Committee that coordinates our grassroots lobbying.
 MHC also participates in the Maryland Farm Bureau and the American Horse Council’s Coalition of State Horse Councils.

 How to Get Involved:

 Like all primarily volunteer membership organizations, we constantly work to grow.
 Without dues-paying members, we would not exist.
 Without people willing to take on leadership roles, we would be silent.

-We hope that you will join or renew your dues, encourage your friends to join our work, come to our Quarterly meetings, and look through our web site to see where you can lend your talents to what we are doing.
+We hope that you will join or renew your membership, encourage your friends to join, come to our Quarterly meetings, and find ways to lend your knowledge and talents in support of Maryland’s wonderful horse community.

-Keep in mind that a Farm, a Business or a Charity/Foundation membership allows you to participate in the Business Network and puts your farm or business name in our online membership directory.
+Keep in mind that Industry Professional membership allows you to participate in the MHC Business Network and puts your farm or business name in our online membership directory.